jdaw1/placemat/Documentation/introduction_first_placemat.md

 * to label decanters and bottles,
 * to organise pre-pouring,
 * to display the corks,
-* to label each person&rsquo;s place-setting (so everybody knows who everybody else is, even late in the tasting),
+* to label each person&rsquo;s place-setting (so everybody knows who everybody else is),
 * to record votes for the WOTN = **W**ine **O**f **T**he **N**ight, and
 * to assist with computing the split of the costs, allowing for bottles provided.